 An online accreditation, the NASM Personal Trainer Certification can be done in your own time from your home.
 Comprising various modules, this certification ensures that you are ready to start your career as a personal trainer.

 The best thing about this certification is that it’s flexible.
-You decide when and where you will complete modules which take the form of case studies, lectures through video and more.
+You decide when and where you will complete modules, which include case studies, lectures through video, and more.

-And if you stuck, you can request one-on-one mentoring to help you through.
+And if you are stuck, you can request one-on-one mentoring to help you through.

-The ISSA Personal Trainer Certification is an online accreditation that allows for home study as well as the opportunity to write an accreditation exam either online or in the traditional way.
+The ISSA Personal Trainer Certification is an online accreditation that allows for home study and the opportunity to write an accreditation exam either online or in the traditional way.

-Everything you need to become a personal trainer is included with this course including a handy study guide as well as a reference workbook.
+Everything you need to become a personal trainer is included in this course, including a handy study guide and a reference workbook.

-These step-by-step guides help you to understand the job of a personal trainer and how they can help people.
+These step-by-step guides help you understand a personal trainer’s job and how they can help people.
 Lecture notes are also available to download or listen to in an audio form.

-The course also gives access to practice quizzes as well as an online exercise portal with over 250 exercises, all animated to show exact techniques required to complete each one properly.
+The course also gives access to practice quizzes and an online exercise portal with over 250 exercises, all animated to show the exact techniques required to complete each one properly.